Deep BSVIEs Parametrization and Learning-Based Applications: Numerical Solutions for BSVIEs

-where, for each sample path \(j\):
+where, for each sample path \(k\):

-\begin{itemize} \item \(Y_{t_n}^j\) and \(Z_{t_n, t_k}^j\) denote the reference (ground truth) values of the solution components at discrete times \(t_n\) and \((t_n, t_k)\), respectively. \item \(\widehat{Y}_n^j\) and \(\widehat{Z}_{n,k}^j := \widehat{Z}^j_{n}(t_n,t_k)\) denote the corresponding neural network approximations. \end{itemize} \paragraph{Implementation.} The solver is implemented in \texttt{Python} using \texttt{PyTorch}.
-We use $N = 50$ time steps with $T = 1$ and generate $M = 2^{13}$ training samples.
-Each neural network is trained independently per time step.
-Both networks have $L = 3$ hidden layers with $11$ neurons, and all hidden layers use the $\tanh$ activation function.
-At each timestep $t_n$, we optimize the network parameters $(\xi_n, \eta_n)$ using the Adam optimizer with learning rate $10^{-3}$.
-All time steps are trained for $500$ epochs.
+\begin{itemize} \item \(Y_{t_i}^k\) and \(Z_{t_i, t_j}^k\) denote the reference (ground truth) values of the solution components evaluated at discrete times \(t_i\) and \((t_i, t_j)\), respectively. \item \(\widehat{Y}_i^k\) and \(\widehat{Z}_{i,j}^k := \widehat{Z}^k_{i}(t_i,t_j)\) denote the corresponding neural network approximations. \end{itemize} \paragraph{Implementation.}The solver is implemented in Python using \texttt{PyTorch}.
+Across all the examples presented in this paper, we use $N = 50$ time steps with $T = 1$ and generate batch samples of size $M = 2^{12}$ at each training iteration.
+The algorithm proceeds backward from $i = N$ to $i = 0$, training one pair of neural networks $(Y_i, Z_i)$ per time step.
+Both networks have $L = 3$ hidden layers with $\tanh$ activation: the $Y$-network uses $h_Y =40$ neurons per layer, while the $Z$-network uses $h_Z = 80$ neurons per layer. \\ At each time step $i$, we initialize the networks using a warm-start from the converged parameters at $i + 1$ (except at the terminal step $i = N$), and optimize using the \texttt{AdamW} optimizer.
+The learning rate is initially set to $10^{-2}$.
+It decays by a factor of $0.995$ at each time step, and additionally, it is adjusted adaptively within each epoch based on the optimizer's schedule.
+The terminal condition at $i = N$ is trained for up to $1000$ iterations, while backward steps $i < N$ use up to $500$ iterations each.
+The vectorized computation of $\hat{Z}_i(t_i, t_j)$ for all $j \in \{i, i+1, \ldots, N-1\}$ is performed in a single forward pass, avoiding nested loops over and maintaining constant computational time per epoch, regardless of the number of future timesteps.
+Complete implementation details are available at \url{https://github.com/giuliapucci98/DeepBSVIE.git}.